 Remember what they say about death and taxes — how they’re the only two sure things?
 Whoever “they” are, they’re right.
-As a probate attorney, I deal on a daily basis with both of those issues through probate court.
+As an attorney, I deal on a daily basis with both of those issues through probate court.

 Let’s start with a brief definition.